Hacker looking at data on computer screen

 6. Hire Out Your System As A Botnet

-If cyber criminals gain access to your systems, they can link your IT up to a botnet – a network of hacked computers and servers.
+If cybercriminals gain access to your systems, they can connect your IT to a botnet—a network of hacked computers and servers.

-This powerful network allows criminals to conduct large-scale crimes, such as DDoS attacks, that sabotages a website by overloading it with requests, leaving it unable to function.
+This powerful network enables criminals to perform large-scale crimes, such as DDoS attacks, which sabotage a website by overwhelming it with requests, rendering it inoperative.

 DDoS attacks can sabotage a website